Cameo™ Installation Skill Builder – Episode 7

 Marking the center ensures the story pole aligns correctly and all collars stay centered.

-Do corner collars go on the inside or outside of the fence?
+Do Corner Post Insulators/ "collars" go on the inside or outside of the fence?

-Line brackets are installed on the inside of the fence.
-Cameo strands wrap around the outside of the corner and return inside.
+Cameo Corner Post Insulators install on the OUTSIDE of the corner posts.
+Line Post Insulators are installed on the inside of the fence.
+Cameo strands wrap around the outside of the corner post and return to the inside of the fence.